Replacement - methods which avoid or replace the use of animals.

 - The research animals department scrutinises existing EU and UK legislation, and all proposals for new or revised laws which involve animal testing.
 We challenge the need for animal testing in these laws, and campaign for the greatest possible aviodance of animal testing and the use of alternative methods in testing requirements - for example, see REACH - the new EU chemicals law (2007) (PDF 51.4KB)

-- We also work to ensure that implementation of the 3Rs is a guiding principle in laws controlling the use of animals in science - see Revision of UK lab animal law.
+- We also work to ensure that implementation of the 3Rs is a guiding principle in laws controlling the use of animals in science - see New UK lab animal law.

 - We are represented through Eurogroup for Animals on the International Council of Animal Protection in OECD Programmes (ICAPO), which seeks to ensure that animals are replaced wherever possible in test guidelines set out by the Organisation for Economic Cooperation and Development (OECD).